-Definition of consumer as per Sec.2(f) of Competition Act, 2002 "Consumer" means any person who -
+Definition of consumer as per Sec.2(f) of the Competition Act, 2002 "Consumer" means any person who -

-(i) buys any goods for a consideration which has been paid or promised or partly paid and partly promised, or under any system of deferred payment and includes any user of such goods other than the person who buys such goods for consideration paid or promised or partly paid or partly promised, or under any system of deferred payment when such use is made with the approval of such person, whether such purchase of goods is for resale or for any Commercial purpose or for personal use;

-(ii) hires or avails of any services for a consideration which has been paid or promised or partly paid and partly promised, or under any system of deferred payment and includes any beneficiary of such services other than the person who hires or avails of the services for consideration paid or promised, or partly paid and partly promised, or under any system of deferred payment, when such services are availed of with the approval of the first-mentioned person whether such hiring or availing of services is for any commercial purpose or for personal use.
+- (i) buys any goods for a consideration which has been paid or promised or partly paid and partly promised, or under any system of deferred payment and includes any user of such goods other than the person who buys such goods for consideration paid or promised or partly paid or partly promised, or under any system of deferred payment when such use is made with the approval of such person, whether such purchase of goods is for resale or for any Commercial purpose or for personal use; - (ii) hires or avails of any services for a consideration which has been paid or promised or partly paid and partly promised, or under any system of deferred payment and includes any beneficiary of such services other than the person who hires or avails of the services for consideration paid or promised, or partly paid and partly promised, or under any system of deferred payment, when such services are availed of with the approval of the first-mentioned person whether such hiring or availing of services is for any commercial purpose or for personal use.

-Therefore, protecting customers from any sort of harm should be an integral part marketing responsibility.
-All the customers must be satisfied through ethical means only then a company can flourish in time to come.
-Consumer protection is concerned with protection the interest of the consumers.
-Well thought out campaigns are very urgently needed to save the ultimate consumer from the fraudulent and unethical marketing practices.
+Therefore, protecting customers from any sort of harm should be an integral part of marketing responsibility.
+All the customers must be satisfied through ethical means only then a company can flourish in the future.
+Consumer protection is concerned with protecting the interests of consumers.
+Well-thought-out campaigns are urgently needed to protect the ultimate consumer from fraudulent and unethical marketing practices.